-Mounting of image files as virtual drives is the epicenter of this revolution – a practice that has inevitably replaced the use of physical disks.
+Mounting image files as virtual drives has largely removed the need for physical disks (along with all the other tech that’s deprecated them – like cloud storage and USB sticks).
 One advantage of using disc images is that they are not limited by the space provided by a DVD or CD because they are stored on your computer’s hard drive.
 Aside from that, running images from within an OS is faster and more convenient than from physical disks.

-Besides, mounting a disc image is a super-easy thing.
-The modern versions of Windows comes with built-in capability to mount ISO images.
-Even if you are using macOS, you can easily mount a disc image by simply double clicking on it.
+Windows 10 comes with built-in capability to mount ISO images.
+Even if you are using macOS, you can easily mount a disc image by simply double-clicking it.
 However, at times you may need to use a third-party software, especially if you are using an older version of Windows.
-Here is our pick for the best ISO mounting software for Windows, Linux, and macOS.
+Here are the best ISO mounting software for Windows, Linux, and macOS.

 Operating System: Windows, Linux, and macOS

 When it comes to utilizing ISO images, PowerISO is the ideal choice and my personal favorite.
 This powerful tool can mount virtual ISO images.
 It also supports all the world-known standard image file formats such as ISO, BIN, CDI, NRG, and DAA.
 One of its salient features is the ability to create bootable USB flash drives.
-This comes in handy when you do something such as create a Windows 7 bootable USB flash drive using the Windows USB/DVD tool.
+This comes in handy when you need to create a Windows 10 bootable USB flash drive.

 PowerISO is a multi-purpose tool that goes way beyond its primary ISO mounting role.
 It can rip audio CD to MP3, WMA, APE, FLAC or BIN files.
 You can also use it to burn audio CDs from MP3, as well as burn ISO files to CD, DVD, or Blu-Ray disc.
 What’s more, Power ISO can convert all the other image file formats its supports to a standard ISO image file.